guibo-tech/Automatic-Steel-Defect-Detection/README.md

 # Automatic-Steel-Defect-Detection

-Automatic identification of waviness defects in hot-rolled steel sheets using artificial neural networks and image processing techniques.
+The project focuses on the **automatic identification of waviness defects** in hot-rolled steel sheets using an image-based system to contribute to **industry digitalization** by automating defect detection processes.

-## Project Overview
+Digital image processing and artificial neural networks were applied.

-This project was developed as part of the **Bachelor's Degree in Mechatronics Engineering thesis**.
+Developed as part of a **Bachelor's Degree in Mechatronics Engineering**.

-- **Title**: Identification of Waviness Defects in Hot-Rolled Steel Sheets in a Steel Mill Using Artificial Neural Networks and Image Processing
+- **Thesis Title**: Identification of Waviness Defects in Hot-Rolled Steel Sheets in a Steel Mill Using Artificial Neural Networks and Image Processing
 - **Author**: Guilherme Lopes Borges

-The project focuses on the **automatic identification of waviness defects** in hot-rolled steel sheets using an image-based system to contribute to **industry digitalization** by automating defect detection processes.

 ## Demo